lzhoang2801/OpCore-Simplify/README.md

 >
 > 2. For desktops with Resizable BAR support, if the only options available are Auto/Disabled in the settings, select **Disabled**.
 >
 > 3. If you use Intel WiFi card with macOS Sonoma and later, it will default to using the itlwm kext.
-Once the installation is complete, you need to use the Helipor app to connect to Wi-Fi.
+Once the installation is complete, you need to use the Heliport app to connect to Wi-Fi.
 >
 > 4. With the configuration using a modern Broadcom WiFi, after the installation is complete, you just need to use OpenCore Legacy Patcher to run 'Post Install Root Patch' for Wi-Fi, AirDrop, and other related functions to work fully